kechan/KEJSONModel/README.md

       },
     }

- And you want to say this,
+ And you want be able to say this,